emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 The function should return a **list of tuples**, where each tuple contains:

-- A modified `input_dict` with any changes made during preparation
+- A modified `input_dict` with any changes made during preparation, which will be reflected in the Boltz input YAML.
 - A list of CLI arguments that should be passed to Boltz for this configuration.

 By returning multiple tuples, you can run Boltz with different configurations for the same datapoint (e.g., different sampling strategies, different constraints, different hyperparameters).
-Each configuration will be run separately with its own YAML file.
+Each configuration will be run separately with its own YAML file and CLI argument combination.

-You can modify this function, e.g., to tailor the CLI args like changing the number of diffusion samples or recycling steps.
-Or you could add constraints to the YAML file through modifications to the `input_dict`.

 Note that we have already precomputed MSA for all test proteins and it will be input alongside the test protein sequences.
 Thus, you can not change the MSA calculation.
 However, you can post-process the input MSA within the `prepare_protein_complex` function before it is passed to the Boltz model.
 You can find example MSA in the provided data.